GeomarPerales/epwgen/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve extract daily values of PISCO files and obtain monthly average values of precipitation, minimum and maximum temperature:

 ``` r
 library(epwgen)